 After acceptance into student teaching, the following additional requirements must be met prior to beginning a student teaching placement.

-- Health adequate for working in elementary and/or secondary schools as required by the accepting school district. - Background check for criminal conduct (school districts may deny acceptance). - Evidence of personal liability coverage.
+• Health adequate for working in elementary and/or secondary schools as required by the accepting school district.

+• Background check for criminal conduct (school districts may deny acceptance).

 Exit Requirements for Special Education Majors